 PROGRAMS AND INSTRUMENTATIONThe Ensemble Mediterrain is composed of guest musicians coming from renowned leading German orchestras: Berliner Philharmoniker, Dresdner Philharmonie, Münchner Philharmoniker, Staatskapelle Dresden, NDR Sinfonieorchester Hamburg, Staatskapelle Berlin, Museumsorchester Frankfurt, Komische Oper Berlin, SWR Radio-Sinfonieorchester Stuttgart, among others.

 As flexible and varied as the instrumentation - it ranges from a trio to a chamber orchestra - are also the programs.
-The Ensemble Mediterrain has already performed more than 120 works and besides composers such as Mozart, Beethoven, Schubert, Brahms, Debussy, Stravinsky or Schoenberg, the Ensemble Mediterrain is very devoted to contemporary music.
+The Ensemble Mediterrain has already performed around 200 works and besides composers such as Mozart, Beethoven, Schubert, Brahms, Debussy, Stravinsky or Schoenberg, the Ensemble Mediterrain is very devoted to contemporary music.
 This is reflected in the close and intensive cooperation with contemporary composers of different countries and a total of 9 dedicated and/or commissioned compositions.

 RECORDINGSThe first CD was released in 2006 with original works dedicated to the Ensemble Mediterrain by four young Portuguese composers.
 This recording was published by Austrian label CCR - Classic Concert Concert.
 In 2009, the German label DreyerGaido released another CD this time with Beethoven's Septet op.20 and the world premiere of a version for chamber ensemble of the famous "Suite Española" Op.47 by Isaac Albéniz.